What is Anti-Social Behaviour?

 Our ASB Policy and Procedure provides information about what Bolton Council can do to achieve a positive resolution following a report of anti-social behaviour.

 Anti-Social Behaviour Case Review

 Agencies including the Council, police and registered providers of social housing have a duty to undertake an anti-social behaviour case review when someone requests one and the case meets a locally defined threshold.

 Please note, the anti-social behaviour case review service is not for initial reports of anti-social behaviour.
 It is to be used if you believe there has been a failure by one or more agencies to respond to a previous report of anti-social behaviour.
 The anti-social behaviour case review is designed to ensure that agencies work together to respond to reports of anti-social behaviour.

 The Be Safe Strategic Partnership will ensure that the case is reviewed appropriately and efficiently as possible.
 We will discuss the problem collectively, share information, and act together to direct our resources to the right places to resolve the issue.

 For further information, please refer to the Bolton Anti-Social Behaviour Case Review Procedure.

 You can make an application for an anti-social behaviour case review by:

-- Writing to Anti-Social Behaviour Case Review Service, Bolton Council Community Safety Services, 3rd Floor Town Hall, Bolton Town Hall, Victoria Square, Bolton, BL1 1RU.
+- writing to Anti-Social Behaviour Case Review Service, Bolton Council Community Safety Services, 3rd Floor Town Hall, Bolton Town Hall, Victoria Square, Bolton, BL1 1RU.